-Carole Landis was one of Hollywood's most beautiful and beloved stars.
-During World War 2 she became a popular actress and devoted herself to entertaining the troops.
+Carole Landis was one of Hollywood's most beautiful and beloved actresses.
+During World War 2 she became a popular pin-up girl and devoted herself to entertaining the troops.
 Tragically she never found happiness and committed suicide at age twenty-nine.

 This tribute to Carole was created by her niece Tammy and her longtime fan Elizabeth.
 We love Carole and have spent years researching her life.
 Many of the photos here are from Carole's personal collection.

 Shopping For Carole

 Sunday, April 9, 2017